damonsmith/js-class-loader/README.md

 It can be used to manage your own code as well as 3rd party modules.
 Third party modules may have to be listed as an explicit import() but they will be added to the bundle in the same way.

+See the wiki at http://github.com/damonsmith/js-class-loader for all the info and examples.

 Getting started
 ---------------